 - Maintain a minimum click-through rate of 5% for your account.
-Your account must receive a click through rate of at least 5% for all ads.
+Your account must receive a clickthrough rate of at least 5% for all ads.
 In short, this metric means that at least 5% of those who view your ads click through to your website.

 - Use at least 2 ad groups per campaign.
 For each active ad campaign on your account, you must have at least two ad groups.
-Within these ad groups, you must feature at least two ads.
+Within these ad groups, you must feature at least 2 ads.

-2. Neglecting your website’s landing pages.
+2. Neglecting your website’s landing pages

 Don’t fall behind and neglect your website — the ads you purchase using the grant send visitors to your site, but your landing pages are what seal the deal!

-Each ad you run will direct searchers to a landing page on your website, through which they’ll be able to complete a desired action.
+Each ad you run will direct users to a landing page on your website, through which they’ll be able to complete a desired action.
 This could be registering for an event, joining your volunteer program, or making an online donation.
-If these web pages are outdated or have unclear calls to action, your supporters won’t know what to do once they follow an ad and land on the page.
+If your web pages are outdated or have unclear calls to action, your supporters won’t know what to do once they follow an ad and land on the page.

-3. Targeting broad, generic keywords.
+3. Targeting broad, generic keywords

 You may think targeting broad keywords like “donation” or “fundraiser” is a no-brainer.
 However, targeting short, generic keywords can bring about challenges for your nonprofit.

-4. Only running a single ad per group.
+4. Only running a single ad per group

 Running only one ad violates Google’s policies and could put your account at risk.
 According to Google Ad Grant guidelines, you should have at least two ads running at all times.
 The consequences of noncompliance can result in suspension from the program.

-Another problem with running a single ad is lost potential to grow and develop your ad strategies.
+Another problem with running a single ad is the lost potential to grow and develop your ad strategies.
 Running one ad doesn’t allow your nonprofit to track and evaluate performance.
 Further, it can be hard to improve if you have no way to note how and why ads perform differently.

-5. Unclear calls to action.
+5. Creating unclear calls to action

 When you create a call to action, be specific.
 Ensure that what you say in your ad aligns with what you want viewers to do.
-For example, an ad encouraging viewers to “donate here!” that directs to a page about your upcoming events will not garner the success you are hoping for.
+For example, an ad encouraging viewers to “donate here!” but also directs to a page about your upcoming events will not garner the success you are hoping for.
 Instead, this creates a bad user experience and leaves potential supporters feeling confused and frustrated.

-1. Prioritize creating valuable and promotable web pages.
+1. Prioritize creating valuable and promotable webpages.